 We collect information from you (as applicable):

-- we will hold records of our contact with you, your contact with us, and any contact from third parties representing you or about you.
+- we will hold records of all our contact with you, your contact with us, and anycontact from third parties representing you or about you.
 This may include call recordings.

-- financial records about the amount of money you have paid us, any amount(s) outstanding and associated recovery action.
+- we will keep financial records about the amount of money you have paid us, any amount(s) outstanding and associated recovery action.
 Depending on your method of payment, we may hold your bank account details.

-- details relating to the repair, maintenance and servicing requirements of your property (although this information will not necessarily constitute your personal data).
+we will collect details relating to the repair, maintenance and servicing requirements of your home (although this information will not necessarily constitute your personal data).

 To meet your needs in our service delivery

-- to ensure our services are accessible, that we take account of any support needs in our dealings with you and to improve our communications with you.
-For example, if you wish for us to liaise with a carer, or other advocate, if there are considerations we need to be aware of when providing, if you need large print or translated text.
+- to ensure our services are accessible, that we take account of any supportneeds in our dealings with you and to improve our communications with you.
+For example, if you wish for us to liaise with a carer, or other advocate, if there are considerations we need to be aware of when providing services, if you need large print or translated text.

 Where processing information about you or your household members, we may have a legal or contractual obligation to process this information for example to provide inclusive services.